Absence and reintegration

 • Occupational health assessment

 An occupational health assessment is an analysis of the work situation and employability of a sick employee.
-The law obliges employers to assess how absent employees who are absent can continue to work according to their capacity.
-If you are incapacitated for a longer period, whether fully or partially, for a long period, an occupational health assessment can provide insight into the possibilities, limitations and suitability of work content and the working environment.
-The assessment is carried out by an occupational consultanta labour expert who records his/her findings and advice in a report.
+The law obliges employers to assess how absent employees can continue to work according to their capacity.
+If you are incapacitated for a longer period, whether fully or partially, an occupational health assessment can provide insight into the possibilities, limitations and suitability of work content and the working environment.
+The assessment is carried out by a labour expert who records the findings and advice in a report.

-The occupational consultantlabour expert answers the following questions, among other things:
+The labour expert answers the following questions, among other things:

 • Can you still perform your own work at UT, on a sustainable basis going forward?